 Cyrilyn shares with you a handy tip for stamping!
 Keep your pieces still and secure with the help of masking tape - how simple.

-Today's top tip is all about drilling holes in metal!
-As Cyrilyn shows you in the video above, the Dremel 4000 Multi Tool is such a versatile tool.
-Ideal for detailed drilling, sanding, carving, engraving, cutting, grinding, cleaning and polishing.
+As Cyrilyn shows you in the video below, the Dremel 4000 Multi Tool is such a versatile tool, ideal for detailed drilling, sanding, carving, engraving, cutting, grinding, cleaning and polishing.
 The flexible shaft enables precise, detailed work particularly in hard-to-reach places and provides more comfort, flexibility and fingertip control.
-Despite its small size it is surprisingly powerful and offers numerous possibilities!
+Despite its small size, it is surprisingly powerful and offers numerous possibilities!